-The Physics Master's degree programme is open to students who already have a solid background in physics and are eager to expand their knowledge and experience in an environment of modern physics research.
-The goal of the Master's degree programme in Physics is to train excellent researchers in the field of materials science, subatomic physics, isotope physics or theoretical physics.
+The Master's degree Program in Physics is open to students with a solid background in physics who are eager to expand their knowledge and experience in a modern physics research environment.
+The goal of the Master of Physics is to train excellent researchers in the field of materials science, subatomic physics, isotope physics, or theoretical physics.

 Chat live with students from University of Groningen

 Do you want to know what it's like to study at University of Groningen?
 Visit the link below to student ambassadors and get answers to all of your burning questions about academic and student life.

 previous education - A Bachelor's degree in (Applied) Physics.
 Students from related fields such as Astronomy might also qualify.